Mylzagaen/NUM-reuse-course-schedule-2025-fall-kge/Phase 2 - Information Gathering/info.md

 These serve as the foundation for the Planned_course contextual entity used for schedule conflict detection.

 - **Selected Course Dataset**
-Represents historically chosen courses by students during enrollment periods.
+Represents historically chosen courses by students during enrollment periods, specifically including selections made for the Fall 2025 semester.
-Includes student ID and course schedule ID.
+The dataset includes student IDs and course schedule IDs.
-These entries are crucial for modeling student behaviors and validating progression toward curriculum requirements.
+These entries are crucial for modeling student behavior patterns and validating progression toward curriculum requirements.

-These datasets were semi-structured (CSV/Excel), contained missing values (e.g., names, or curriculum IDs), and required extensive transformation to align with the ER model.
+These datasets were semi-structured (CSV/Excel), contained missing values (e.g., names or curriculum IDs), and required extensive transformation to align with the ER model.

 ### 6.1.2 Formal Data and Knowledge Sources (Consumer)

 These datasets are high-quality, diversity-aware resources that we reuse as the foundation of the knowledge layer:

-Course Knowledge Graph (course-kg.ttl)
+- **Course Knowledge Graph (course-kg.ttl)**
 Contains canonical course definitions at NUM, including course codes, labels, names (in multiple languages), credits, academic terms, and department affiliations.

-Curriculum–Course Knowledge Graph (course-curriculum-kg.ttl)
+- **Curriculum–Course Knowledge Graph (course-curriculum-kg.ttl)**
 Describes curriculum structures, including which courses belong to which curriculum, their categories (core/elective), and recommended semesters.

-Course Schedule Knowledge Graph (course-schedule-kg.ttl) Provides real course scheduling instances, including day of week, timeslots, instructors, classroom locations, and academic term/year.
+- **Course Schedule Knowledge Graph (course-schedule-kg.ttl)**
+Provides real course scheduling instances, including day of week, timeslots, instructors, classroom locations, and academic term/year.

 These are iTelos-compliant reusable KGs that require minimal processing.